ocornut/imgui/docs/FAQ.md

 ### Q: How can I use maths operators with ImVec2?

 We do not export maths operators by default in imgui.h in order to not conflict with the use of your own maths types and maths operators.
-As a convenience, you may use `#defne IMGUI_DEFINE_MATH_OPERATORS` + `#include "imgui.h"` to access our basic maths operators.
+As a convenience, you may use `#define IMGUI_DEFINE_MATH_OPERATORS` + `#include "imgui.h"` to access our basic maths operators.

 ##### [Return to Index](#index)